BBazard/dotfiles/README.md

 # VIM

 Your Vimrc should include </br>
-With the correct "/path/to" :
+With the correct "/path/to" (relative to your vimrc) :
 ~~~v
 source <sfile>:p:h/path/to/dotfiles/vim/vimrc
 ~~~

+Only works on linux